Real Estate Prices and Overview

 Notable & Unique: People

-residents here is lower than that found in 96.4% of the neighborhoods
+average per capita income lower than 96.4% of the neighborhoods

 Also of note, 78.7% of the children in this area